 Treatment and prognosis

-They are self limiting and do not require operative intervention.
+They are self limiting and typically do not require operative intervention, although manipulaion may be required if angulation is severe.
 Sometimes a cast may be applied, but often a splint is all that is required with period of rest and immobilisation.

 The term torus is derived from the Latin word tori which means protuberance.